inyongwoo327/capstones2025/cicdAWSTerraform/README.md

 (5) GitHub Actions setup
 - Clarify the repositories structures and names
 - Setup AWS credentials and role with GitHub actions access (AWS access and secret keys)
-- Test case ran by buildspec
+- Application files with test case
   - backend: Python
   - frontend: jest
   - linting (ESLint)
-- yaml files for:
+- YAML files for:
     - frontend (node server.js)
     - backend (npm run serve)
     - terraform apply

-(7) deployment setup
+(6) deployment setup
 - backend
     - No need ElasticBeanstalk and EC2
-    - Lambda and S3
+    - Lambda, API Gateway and S3
 - frontend
     - S3 and CloudFront (for hosting)
 - No ECS, Dockerfiles, Docker images (More costs and complicated implementations)

-# How to run project with Terraform commands
+# How to run project and deploy with Terraform commands

-(1)
+(1) Navigate to the terraform-state directory

+    - cd capstones2025/cicdAWSTerraform/terraform-state

+(2) Create the s3 bucket for terraform remote state.

+    - terraform init

+    - terraform apply --auto-approve

-Navigate to the terraform directory
+(3) Navigate to the terraform directory

+    - cd capstones2025/cicdAWSTerraform/terraform

+(4) It needs to conduct terraform init to initialize terraform for dev environment

+    - terraform init -backend-config="key=env/dev/terraform.tfstate" -reconfigure

+(5) Create and move to the dev workspace (environment)

+    - terraform workspace new dev

+(6) Conduct terraform plan

+    - terraform plan

+(7) Conduct terraform apply to create the AWS resources in dev environment

-cd terraform
+    - terraform apply --auto-approve

-(2)
-If workspace has not created, and it needs terraform init, then initialize terraform first
+(8) After completing deployments for dev environment, it needs to conduct terraform init to initialize terraform for prod environment

-terraform init -reconfigure -backend-config="key=env/dev/terraform.tfstate"

-Then create workspaces for dev and prod

-Then run:
-terraform init -reconfigure -backend-config="key=env/prod/terraform.tfstate"
+    - terraform init -backend-config="key=env/prod/terraform.tfstate" -reconfigure

-(3)
-Preview changes at each workspace
+(9) Create and move to the prod workspace (environment)

+    - terraform workspace new prod

+(10) Conduct terraform plan

-terraform plan
+    - terraform plan

-(4)
-Apply changes (Deploy aws infrastructure)
+(11) Conduct terraform apply to create the AWS resources in prod environment

-terraform apply
+    - terraform apply --auto-approve